uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Here's how to build an FSA using JFLAP.
 As an example, we'll use the following FSA:

-{image file-path="img/chapters/jflap-create-state.png" alt="Building an FSA — example"}
+{image file-path="img/chapters/jflap-create-state.png" alt="Building an FSA &ndash; example"}

 {comment put some screen shots and ideally a video here to show how to use JFLAP.}